encoredev/encore/docs/develop/config.md

 ```

 The type you pass as a type parameter to this function will be used to generate a `encore.gen.cue` file in your services
 directory.
-This file will contain both the CUE definition for your configuration type, and some [meta data](#provided-meta-values) that Encore will
+This file will contain both the CUE definition for your configuration type, and some [metadata](#provided-meta-values) that Encore will
 provide to your service at runtime.
 This allows you to change the final value of your configuration based on the environment the
 application is running in.